AndresMpa/jptv/README.md

 # jptv

-A video player written in JS/TS extensible through some packages
+A video player written in electron extensible through some packages

 ## To do